RocketChat/docs-old/3. Installation/3. Docker Containers/Docker Compose.md

 # Docker Compose

 Instead of using the standard Docker commands, you may wish for a bit more automated management of the deployment.
 This is where the use of Docker-compose may come in handy.
-Note: as stated by Docker, docker-compose is [not yet recommended for production use](https://docs.docker.com/compose/production/) at this time.
+Note: as stated by Docker, docker-compose is [ready for production use](https://docs.docker.com/compose/production/) .

 * Make sure you have [Docker](https://docs.docker.com/engine/installation/) and [Docker-compose](https://docs.docker.com/compose/install/) installed and operational.
 * Create `docker-compose.yml` based on [our example](https://raw.githubusercontent.com/RocketChat/Rocket.Chat/develop/docker-compose.yml).
 This is the ONLY file you will need.
 You can create this file on your own machine by copy and pasting the content.